 Is Hope Elementary Charter School a private school?
 Are vouchers used in the admissions process?
 Just like all other charter schools in the United States, Hope Elementary is NOT a private school.
 Vouchers are not involved in the admissions process.

 Who can attend Hope Elementary?
-The school is open to all children in the local Raleigh Durham area.
+The school is open to all children in the local Raleigh, Durham, or Johnston County areas.
 No children will be given preferred status in the application process.
 If demand exceeds the number of available slots, a lottery may take effect.

 How much does it cost to attend Hope Elementary?
 Are there any special tests that my child needs to take to gain admission?
 Just like all public schools, there is no tuition and there are no tests to qualify for Hope Elementary Charter School.
 All that is required is the child's willingness to learn and the parents' willingness to play an active part in the child's education.